rackerlabs/docs-cloud-networks/api-docs/concepts/concepts-security-groups.rst

 -  may contain up to 20 security group rules.

-The rules of a security group control the incoming and outgoing traffic that is allowed to reach or leave an instance through the Public and ServiceNet Neutron ports, where the security group is applied to those ports.
+The rules of a security group control the incoming and outgoing traffic that is allowed to reach or leave an instance through the Public, ServiceNet Neutron, and Cloud Networks ports to which the security group is applied.

 .. _concepts-security-rules: